Mr Macaroni

-Adebowale "Debo" Adedayo (born 3 May 1993), popularly known by his stage name Mr Macaroni, is a Nigerian actor, comedian, and activist.
-He is known for his online comedy skits and roles in films such as Ponzi (2021), Ayinla (2021), Aníkúlápó (2022), Freedom Way (2024), and Lisabi: The Uprising (2024).
+Adebowale Babatunde "Debo" Adedayo (born 3 May 1993), popularly known by his stage name Mr Macaroni, is a Nigerian actor, comedian, and activist.
+He was the second highest-grossing Nollywood actor of 2025. he is known for his satirical content and roles in films like Ayinla (2021), Aníkúlápó (2022), Freedom Way (2024), and Lisabi: The Uprising (2024).
+He won the TFAA Prize For Acting in 2025, and was nominated for Best Supporting Actor at the AMVCAs in the same year for his performance in the Netflix film, Lisabi: The Uprising.
+He premiered two films at TIFF in 2024, and won Best Supporting Actor, Africa ,at TINFF.
+Debo has made multiple appearances on YNAIJA & Ebonylife’s annual list of The Nollywood 100, and is the recipient of two honorary doctorates awarded him in 2023.

 Adedayo first gained popularity in 2019 from his satirical skits on social media, playing characters such as the philandering political figure "Daddy Wa" and a strict lecturer, "Professor Hard Life".
 He popularized catchphrases like "Ooin", "Freaky freaky" and "You are doing well".

-He is an advocate for civic empowerment, and most notably was involved in the 2020 #EndSARS movement in Nigeria, when he himself was a victim of police brutality.
+He is an advocate for social and civic empowerment, and most notably was involved in the 2020 #EndSARS movement in Nigeria, when he himself was a victim of police brutality.

-Since then, Adedayo has increasingly used his platform to champion social causes and frequently combines humor with civic education in his skits.
-In 2022 and 2023 he won the Trendupp Awards' Force of Influence award given to the "influencer or content creator who commanded the highest influence in the Nigerian social media space".
+Since then, Adedayo has increasingly used his platform to champion social causes and frequently combines humour with civic education in his skits.
+In 2022 and 2023, he won the Trendupp Awards' Force of Influence award given to the "influencer or content creator who commanded the highest influence in the Nigerian social media space".

-Early life
+Early life & education

-An indigene of Ogun State, Adebowale Babatunde Adedayo was born in Ogudu, Lagos into an Upper middle class, Islamic and Christian family of The publisher of Alaroye, Musa Alao Adedayo on May 3, 1993.
+An indigene of Ogun State, Adebowale Babatunde Adedayo was born in Ogudu, Lagos into an upper-middle-class Islamic and Christian family of The publisher of Alaroye, Musa Alao Adedayo, on May 3, 1993.
 He grew up in Magodo area of Lagos where he attended Tendercare International Nursery.
-He went to Primary school in Ojota, Ogudu and then attended Babcock University High School.
-In 2009, he gained admission to Lead City University, where he studied law but was forced to leave by his second year due to the university's accreditation issue.

-By 2011, Adedayo was a law student at Houdegbe North American University Cotonou in the Republic of Benin but was forced to leave before earning his degrees.
+He went to primary school in Ojota, Ogudu and later attended Babcock University High School, where he was head boy.
+Debo was forced to leave Lead City University due to accreditation issues after gaining admission to study law in 2009, same as in 2011 at the Houdegbe North American University Cotonou in the Republic of Benin.

 Upon leaving Cotonou, Adedayo decided to discontinue his education and pursue a career in acting.
-After being featured in a few film and television roles his parents convinced him to resume his education.
-He went on to study Theatre Arts at Afe Babalola University before switching to Redeemer's University Nigeria in 2013 where he earned a degree in Theatre Arts and Film Studies in 2018.
+In 2012, he trained to be a professional actor at the PEFTI Film Institute.
+After being featured in a few film and television roles, his parents convinced him to resume his education.
+He began studying Theatre Arts at Afe Babalola University before switching to Redeemer's University Nigeria in 2013 where he earned a degree in Theatre Arts and Film Studies in 2018.
+Debo announced in 2025 that he had completed the course Advanced Acting for Camera at the Royal Academy of Dramatic Art, UK.